The rooster's crowing followed the Call to Prayer,

 on the sloping banks of Buffalo Bayou.

-Over the decades, the muster grew, and it
+Over the years, the muster grew and spread

 Across the wooden fence and four-lane street from